 Edinburgh’s statues and monuments are amongst the city’s most distinctive and precious assets, often taking centre-stage and greatly contributing to the rich and complex character of the Old and New Towns World Heritage Site.
 In 2007 a unique project was set out to ensure that these landmarks are preserved for future generations to enjoy.
-The Twelve Monuments Project was a joint initiative between Edinburgh World Heritage and the City of Edinburgh Council.
+The Twelve Monuments Project was a joint initiative between Edinburgh World Heritage (funded in part by Historic Environment Scotland) and the City of Edinburgh Council.

 Over several years work was carried out at the Bow Well in the Grassmarket; the Melville Monument in St Andrew Square; the Black Watch memorial on the Mound; the Buccleuch memorial in Parliament Square; the National Monument, Nelson Monument and Burns Monument on Calton Hill; the statues to Adam Black, Professor Wilson and David Livingstone in Princes Street Gardens; the equestrian statue of King Charles II in Parliament Square and St Bernard’s Well by the Water of Leith in Stockbridge.

 Apprentice cleaning the Adam Black statue, Princes Street Gardens

 Each monument or statue brought its own set of challenges.
 The statue of Lord Melville, for example, sits on a column over 41 metres high, partly modelled on Trajan’s Column in Rome.
 Here, a special form of scaffolding known as a ‘crows-nest’ had to be built around the top of the column to enable safe access to work on the statue.
 At the National Monument the challenge was to move one of the massive stone lintels back into place, reputedly the largest blocks of stone ever quarried in Scotland.
 On other occasions though, the task was more delicate.